nishant05gaurav/All-Notes/DSA/Algorithm.md

 # Algorithm

-- Algrithm: A set of finite rules or instructions to be followed in calculations or other problem-solving operations
+It is a set of finite rules or instructions to be followed in calculations or other problem-solving operations
 ## Characteristics of Algorithm
 1. **Input**:
 - Data or information provided to the algorithm that it operates on to produce the desired output